segdeha/blog/posts/javascript-unit-testing.md

 ========

-I’ve started working on version 1.0 of my <a href="http://andrew.hedges.name/widgets/#phpfr">PHP function reference</a> widget for <a href="http://www.apple.com/macosx/features/dashboard/">Mac OS X Dashboard</a>.
-At <a href="http://vianet.travel/">work</a>, we cover a lot of our code with <a href="http://en.wikipedia.org/wiki/Unit_testing">unit</a>, <a href="http://en.wikipedia.org/wiki/Functional_testing">functional</a>, and <a href="http://www.openqa.org/selenium/">Selenium</a> tests.
+I’ve started working on version 1.0 of my [PHP function reference](http://andrew.hedges.name/widgets/#phpfr) widget for [Mac OS X Dashboard](http://www.apple.com/macosx/features/dashboard/).
+At [work](http://vianet.travel/), we cover a lot of our code with [unit](http://en.wikipedia.org/wiki/Unit_testing), [functional](http://en.wikipedia.org/wiki/Functional_testing), and [Selenium](http://www.openqa.org/selenium/) tests.
 I decided to drink the juice and do the same in the context of widget development.

 ========

-<a href="http://en.wikipedia.org/wiki/Javascript">JavaScript</a> doesn’t have an <code>assert()</code> method.
+[JavaScript](http://en.wikipedia.org/wiki/Javascript) doesn’t have an `assert()` method.
 No biggie.
 I wrote my own.
 It’s actually several functions (e.g., isTrue, isFalse, areEqual, areSame, isNull, isArray, etc.).
-(Yes, I could have used <a href="http://www.google.com/url?sa=t&source=web&ct=res&cd=1&url=http%3A%2F%2Fwww.jsunit.net%2F&ei=SV3USO6vGoOspwSqpZCoDg&usg=AFQjCNG0db_XFUf8UoLVbQLDykBtzwjGeQ&sig2=BEne6HCloxV24oyQb12loA">JSUnit</a>, but then I wouldn’t have had the learning experience of writing my own.
+(Yes, I could have used [JSUnit](http://www.google.com/url?sa=t&source=web&ct=res&cd=1&url=http%3A%2F%2Fwww.jsunit.net%2F&ei=SV3USO6vGoOspwSqpZCoDg&usg=AFQjCNG0db_XFUf8UoLVbQLDykBtzwjGeQ&sig2=BEne6HCloxV24oyQb12loA), but then I wouldn’t have had the learning experience of writing my own.
 Anyway, I think what I came up with is more useful in a widget environment for reasons elaborated below.)

-In Mac OS X Dashboard, <code>alert('Hello');</code> will write the string <em>Hello</em> to the Console.
+In Mac OS X Dashboard, `alert('Hello');` will write the string _Hello_ to the Console.
 That’s basically what my assert methods do: write an "ok" message if the assertion passes and a "NOT OK" if it does not.

 As I started covering my code with tests, I started to want a summary of the tests at the end so I wouldn’t have to wade through the individual test results.
-So, I wrote a <code>summarize()</code> method that displays the total number of tests run, plus a breakdown of how many passed and how many didn’t.
+So, I wrote a `summarize()` method that displays the total number of tests run, plus a breakdown of how many passed and how many didn’t.

-I even figured out a way to test some asynchronous function calls, specifically <code>widget.system()</code> invocations.
+I even figured out a way to test some asynchronous function calls, specifically `widget.system()` invocations.
 That bit is actually a wee kludge.
 I’d be interested to hear if anyone has a more elegant way of doing it.

-In any case, here’s some of the code (<code>writeDebug()</code> is a function I wrote for widget debugging.
-It basically calls an <code>alert()</code> method, but adds some formatting.):
+In any case, here’s some of the code (`writeDebug()` is a function I wrote for widget debugging.
+It basically calls an `alert()` method, but adds some formatting.):

 <pre class="sh_javascript">
 var assert = {